-Ref Name / Organisation Summary of response received Council's response No. Organisation Support for takeaways restriction noted.
-249 Caroline Brock, Kew Society Policy LP30 should promote non-conflict between all transport uses on all thoroughfares. • This is not a matter for the Local Plan; however colleagues in the Council's Highways Department will be made aware of this.
+Ref Name / Summary of response received Council's response No. Organisation Support for takeaways restriction noted.
+249 Caroline Brock, Kew Society Policy LP30 should promote non-conflict between all transport uses on all thoroughfares.
+This is not a matter for the Local Plan; however colleagues in the Council's Highways Department will be made aware of this.
 250 Steve Simms, SSA Planning Limited on behalf of Kentucky Fried Chicken (Great Britain) Limited Object to the takeaways policy because: There is no evidence for a causal link between the incidence of obesity and proximity of clusters of hot food takeaways to schools.
 The distance chosen would have the effect of banning hot food takeaways from the majority of the Borough.
 The policy assumes that all takeaways provide only 'unhealthy food' and does not consider the fact that 'unhealthy food' is available in many other A use class premises, so focussing only on A5 uses is unfair.
 A better approach would be to set maximum proportions of hot food takeaways based on objective evidence in a retail study, instead of focussing on particular uses considered to be a problem.
 The inclusion of primary schools is problematic as children at primary schools are not usually permitted to leave the premises at lunchtime.
 How will the effectiveness of the policy be monitored, given its proposed extent?
 Restricting children's access to fast food takeaways is a well-established way in which the planning system can contribute towards tackling rising childhood obesity and is an approach that has been adopted in many other boroughs.
 Primary schools have been included because it is at this young age when children learn and/or get accustomed to healthy (or unhealthy) behaviours, which continue into adulthood.
 Secondary schools have been included because children are likely to leave school unaccompanied at lunch time and before / after school.
 Therefore, while the Council recognises that the proposed 'restriction zone' covers a large proportion of the borough, this approach is considered to be justified.
 Hot food takeaways already in existence within the 'restriction zone' will not be affected.
 The point that not all hot food takeaways provide unhealthy food and that unhealthy food is available in other establishments is recognised; however the majority of fast food takeaways which attract young people do tend to provide unhealthy food.
 The planning system does not distinguish between 'healthy' or 'unhealthy' A5 uses.
 Retail policy LP26 already places a restriction on A5 uses in certain locations in the borough in order to prevent intensification in areas identified as having an existing over-concentration.
-However, the rationale for the proposed restriction zone around both primary and secondary schools will be maintained as this is the general denominator for walking distances.
+However, the rationale for the proposed restriction in Policy LP30 is not for concerns over the vitality and function of a main or local centre but because of health concerns that can be perpetuated by a proliferation of hot food takeaways.
+The policy is therefore based on a public health evidence base and unrelated to the retail study.
 The proposed 400m restriction zone around both primary and secondary schools will be maintained as this is the general denominator for walking distances.
-The effectiveness of the policy will be monitored by the Council's Public Health team in terms of numbers of children affected by obesity, as well as through the Authority's Monitoring report, which the Council produces on a regular basis.
-251 Liz Ayres, Richmond Clinical Commissioning Include reference to a need for pharmacy services.
+The effectiveness of the policy will be monitored by the Council's Public Health team in terms of numbers of children affected by obesity, as well as th 251 Liz Ayres, Richmond Clinical Commissioning Include reference to a need for pharmacy services.
 Reference to a need for pharmacy services will be included within policy LP30.